-More participants preferred listening to the episodes in redacted country name’s most commonly spoken language than English.
+More participants preferred listening to the episodes in Luganda than English.
 Even participants that listened in English suggested that we should have a version of the same messages in other languages.
-“The messages should be translated to redacted country name’s most commonly spoken language and other vernacular languages that most people in redacted country name understand” (Participant 11).
+“The messages should be translated to Luganda and other vernacular languages that most people in Uganda understand” (Participant 11).

 Overall, participants’ comments were positive for most of the episodes and for the series as a whole.
 Most participants who had listened to this and previous versions liked the new structure and flow of each episode, the introduction, the claims, the explanations, the discussions, the characters and the jingles.